jballas/120-work/hw-10/readme.md

 ![Bee](bee.PNG)![Bee](bee.PNG)![Bee](bee.PNG)![Bee](bee.PNG)![Bee](bee.PNG)![Bee](bee.PNG)

-My third step was adding a second function.
+My third task was adding a second function.
 I decided to make a bee right in the middle of my flowers.
+Here are the steps I took:

-1. Step one: create the shape of the bee and add wings and stripes.
+1. Create the shape of the bee and add wings and stripes.
-2. Step two: Make a `for()` loop for the stripes
+2. Make a `for()` loop for the stripes
-3. Step three: After trying variables, I realized I needed to have a parameter in my function for the bee's location.
+3. After trying variables, I realized I needed to have a parameter in my function for the bee's location.
-4. Step 4: Bee's location
+4. Set Bee's location

     - I had 9 spots I wanted to put the bee in:
     - After making a grid with the exact x, y locations I realized there was a clear pattern.
 I wanted them at 100, 300, or 500.